wonderfly/lanyon/_posts/2018-04-10-mos-security.md

 "Is it possible to build a secure operating system?"
 "Theoretically yes, but there are reasons why modern OSes aren't secure":

-  - Users are unwilling to throw away current unsecure systems.
+  - Users are unwilling to throw away current insecure systems.
 For example, there is actually a "secure OS" from Microsoft, but they never adversite it and people won't be happy if told that their Windows systems will be replaced.
   - Features are the enemy of security, yet system designers keep adding